coronalabs/corona-docs/markdown/tutorial/media/swapImages/index.markdown

 ## Conclusion

 As you can see, there are various approaches and methods to the "swap&nbsp;images" concept and it depends on your needs and design specifics as to which method is most suitable.
-From individual images to fills to sprites, Corona has you covered!
+From individual images to fills to sprites, CORONA_CORE_PRODUCT has you covered!